M66B/FairEmail/FAQ.md

 Confirmation is just one tap, which is just a small price for better privacy.

+Note that your contacts could unknowingly send malicious messages if they are infected with malware.

 ## Frequently Asked Questions

 <a name="FAQ1"></a>